Watch Our Jack The Ripper Documentary FOR FREE!

 WHAT THE POLICE THOUGHT

-Paul Begg reveals that almost every one of the senior detectives who worked on the case appears to have had a favoured suspect.
+It is intriguing that almost every one of the senior detectives who worked on the Jack the Ripper case appears to have had a favoured suspect.

 Indeed, the two highest ranking of the officers with direct responsibility for the investigation, Dr Robert Anderson and Chief Inspector Donald Sutherland Swanson, appear to have not only had a favoured suspect, but they also to have favoured the same suspect.